sarbjot-14/Connect-Four-With-AI/README.md

-## What is the overall goal of the project (i.e. what does it do, or what problem is it solving)?
+## Project Purpose

-The goal is to create Connect Four (https://en.wikipedia.org/wiki/Connect_Four) game where you can play against the computer.
-You can choose between a "impossible" mode, which is still beatable or you can choose to play against "automatic" mode.
-The automatic mode changes difficulty to suit your playing style.
-It will play harder if you win, and play easier if you are losing too much.
+* The goal is to create Connect Four (https://en.wikipedia.org/wiki/Connect_Four) game where you can play against the computer.
+* You can choose between a "impossible" mode, which is still beatable or you can choose to play against "automatic" mode.
+* The automatic mode changes difficulty to suit your playing style.
+* It will play harder if you win, and play easier if you are losing too much.
 This is so that the player can stay engaged and become a better player.

-## Which languages did you use, and what parts of the system are implemented in each?
+## Architecture and Tech Stack

-I used a client server model with a REST API.
-The server is written uses flask framework which is written in Python and the client side uses Javascript.
-I also do file I/O and some calculations with C on the server side.
+* I used a client server model with a REST API.
+* The server is written uses flask framework which is written in Python and the client side uses Javascript.
+* I also do file I/O and some calculations with C on the server side.

-## What methods did you use to communicate between languages?
+## Communication between languages?

 The client and server communicate using a REST API.
 Usually the client makes a post request to the server and the server takes the request does calculations and sends data back.
 The data is in JSON format.